Baby safety around the house

 3. Quit smoking.
 Babies exposed to second-hand smoke are twice as likely to die of SIDS.
 Smokers' houses are at greater risk for fire and fire-related injuries.

-4. breastfeeding if you want or can.
+4. Breastfeeding if you want or can.
 Breastfed babies have a lower risk of SIDS.

 Make sure that your baby's gear is safe